pluggdapps/tayra/docs/directives.rst

 They alter the way rest of the script is compiled and interpreted.
 They are also used to import other templates and define plugins.
-A directive always come in the beginning and start with **@** and ends with a newline, if a directive had to span multiple lines, escape the new-lines with back-slash.
+A directive always come in the beginning and start with **@** and ends with a newline, if a directive had to span multiple lines escape the new-lines with back-slash.

 @doctype
 --------